You are a marketer, an entrepreneur, or a business. And you want to run a survey. It might be to:

 That’s it.
 These are seven simple ways you can get your audience to respond to your call.
 And increase your survey response rate.

-From getting them to open the survey form to sharing the insights, make your audience feel valued and acknowledge their efforts.
+From getting them to open the survey form to sharing the insights, make your audience feel valued.
 When done the right way, these small steps can help you maximize your response rate easily.